Kuchelavritham Vanchippattu

-Kuchelavritham Vanchippattu is a famous Vanchippattu written by Ramapurathu Warrier in Malayalam.
+Kuchelavritham Vanchippattu or Sudamavritham Vanchippattu is a famous Vanchippattu written by Ramapurathu Warrier in Malayalam.
 It has great popularity in Malayalam literature and culture.

 Period

 It is not known exactly when the Kuchelavritham was written.
 The historians noted that it was written during the reign of Marthanda Varma.
 According to K. R. Krishnapillai, a historian it was written during 1745-1750 AD.
 There is also an opinion that it was written during 1756 AD.